tobi-ore/Open_Data_Science_Project/README.md

 # Application of Data Science to Petrophysical Analysis
 ## 1) Objectives
-The aim of this project is to carry out basic petrophysical analysis on well logs.
+The main objective of this project is to apply tools used in data science to carry out a basic petrophysical well log analysis.
+This involves transforming the well log measurements into reservoir properties like porosity, water saturation, clay content etc. The uptmost goal is to have as much information about the subsurface as possible.

-## 2) Data Sources
+## 2) Data Source
 The format of the data utilized for this project is the Log ASCII Standard (LAS) is a standard file-format common in the oil-and-gas and water well industries to store well log information.
 This file type is formatted as shown below where the `~CURVE INFORMATION` is the column header.

 ```